Energizing gamma ray bursts via $Z^\prime$ mediated neutrino heating

 \section{Introduction}

 It has long been realized that the neutrino pair annihilation process plays a significant role in depositing energy to violent stellar processes such as type II supernovae \cite{ Bethe:1990mw,Goodman:1986we,Bethe:1985sox}, merging neutron stars \cite{Bhattacharya1991}, binary neutron stars in the last stable orbit \cite{Mathews:1997vw}, Gamma Ray Bursts (GRBs) \cite{Salmonson:1999es,Salmonson:2001tz,Asano:2000ib,Asano:2000dq,Prasanna:2001ie,Birkl:2006mu,Miller:2002hqu,Meszaros:1992gc,Ruffert:1998qg,Zhang:2009ew,Kovacs:2010zp,Lambiase:2020iul,Lambiase:2020pkc,Paczynski1990,Cooperstein1987}, etc. It is believed that most of the energy in such stellar explosions is carried away by the three flavors of neutrinos.
-The emission of a huge number of neutrinos with luminosity $L_\nu\sim 10^{52}\rm{erg/s}$ makes the stellar objects cool.
+The emission of a huge number of neutrinos with luminosity $L_\nu\sim 10^{53}~\rm{erg/s}$ makes the stellar objects cool.
 A fraction of such huge neutrino flux can also deposit energy into the stellar envelope through neutrino pair annihilation $(\nu_i\overline{\nu}_i\rightarrow e^+e^-, i=e, \mu, \tau)$, neutrino lepton scattering, and neutrino baryon capture \cite{Lambiase:2020iul}.
-This mechanism is termed as neutrino heating.
-The process $\nu_i\overline{\nu}_i\rightarrow e^+e^-$ is important for collapsing neutron stars, binary neutron stars in their last stable orbit, and r process nucleosynthesis \cite{Eichler:1989ve}.
-This annihilation process can also continuously give energy to the radition bubble and is a possible source of powering gamma ray bursts (GRBs) \cite{Salmonson:1999es}.
-GRBs are high energy explosions that have been observed from cosmological distances \cite{Zhang:2003uk,Piran:2004ba,Luongo:2021pjs,Meszaros:1992gc}.
-These are the most energetic phenomenon represented by intense and prompt $\gamma$-ray emissions.
-The energy emission associated with the GRBs is $\sim 10^{52}\rm{erg}$ \cite{Perego:2017fho}.
-However, in a Newtonian backgound the neutrino pair annihilation process cannot provide the observed energy.
+This mechanism is termed neutrino heating.
+The process $\nu_i\overline{\nu}_i\rightarrow e^+e^-$ is important for collapsing neutron stars, binary neutron stars in their last stable orbit, and r-process nucleosynthesis \cite{Eichler:1989ve}.
+This annihilation process can also continuously give energy to the radiation bubble and is a possible source of powering GRBs \cite{Salmonson:1999es}.
+In fireball model \cite{Leng:2014dfa}, the subsequent annihilation of electron-positron pair into photons ultimately power the GRB.
+Here, we assume that all the energy released into electrons is converted into photons to get such high energy in GRBs \cite{Salmonson:1999es}.
+These GRBs are high energy explosions that have been observed from cosmological distances \cite{Zhang:2003uk,Piran:2004ba,Luongo:2021pjs,Meszaros:1992gc}.
+They are the most energetic phenomenon represented by intense and prompt $\gamma$-ray emissions.
+We consider the maximum energy emission associated with the short GRBs to be $\sim 10^{52}~\rm{erg}$ \cite{Perego:2017fho}.
+However, in a Newtonian background, the neutrino pair annihilation process cannot provide the maximum energy.